- Transfer Credit Rules at Georgia Tech

 - Transfer credit will not appear on your transcript unless you request it to appear.
 You must have a transcript mailed to Georgia Tech showing your final grades in the class(es) to obtain the transfer credit on your Georgia Tech transcript.

 - Classes on the Transfer Equivalency Table should automatically show up on your transcript shortly after Georgia Tech receives your transcript from the other school.
 This may take several weeks to happen.

-- You must submit syllabi to be evaluated for any classes that are not listed on the transfer equivalency table.
+- You must submit syllabi to be evaluated for any classes that are not listed on the transfer equivalency table or is listed as 'Approp Depart Must Evaluate'.
+Credit will not be granted automatically.
 More information is on the registrar's website.

 - Be sure to follow-up with all transfer credit.
 If your credit does not show up on your Georgia Tech transcript, you may have registration problems if the class is a pre-req for something else.

 - Verify the Transfer Credit on your Georgia Tech Transcript.
 You can view your transfer credit using the following procedure: